fastai/course20/docs/start_aml.md

 # Use FastAI with Azure Machine Learning!
 This repository has examples showing you how to use FastAI on Azure ML.

+# Pricing
+The suggested VM size is **Standard_NC6_Promo**, which costs $1.152/hour.
+The Standard NC6 is equipped with a on Nvidia K80 GPU.
+Read more about Azure Machine Learning pricing [here](https://azure.microsoft.com/en-ca/pricing/details/machine-learning/).
+VMs are pay as you go, so you must [stop the VM](#Shutting-down-your-compute) to end the billing.

+For those looking to use Azure Spot Instance follow instructions [here](https://forums.fast.ai/t/platform-azure/65527)

 # Create an ML workspace
 The [Azure Machine Learning workspace](https://docs.microsoft.com/en-us/azure/machine-learning/overview-what-is-machine-learning-studio) is the top-level resource for the service.
 It provides you with a centralized place to work with all the artifacts you create.